scraggo/scraggo.github.io/content/drafts/meet.md

 _Image Credit: https://www.mindbodygreen.com/articles/big-5-personality-traits-psychology-and-research-behind-test_

 Interpreting your results:
-- "I thought I was more/less introverted" - take this test from [psychologytoday.com](https://www.psychologytoday.com/us/tests/personality/extroversion-introversion-test) and compare your results.
+- "I thought I was more/less introverted" - take [this extroversion/introversion test from psychologytoday.com](https://www.psychologytoday.com/us/tests/personality/extroversion-introversion-test) and compare your results.
 - "I don't like one or more of my traits" - this is normal.
 Consult a mental health professional to explore your results.
 You can read more and take related tests deepen your understanding.

 Learn more: